One to one maths interventions built for KS4 success

 For this skill the ability to multiply and divide by powers of ten is essential.

-When multiplying with decimals we change any decimals in the calculation into integers (whole numbers) by multiplying by powers of katex is not defined This gives us a scaled calculation which is easier to carry out.
-Remember when multiplying by katex is not defined the decimal point doesn’t move, rather the digits move up changing their place value.
+When multiplying with decimals we change any decimals in the calculation into integers (whole numbers) by multiplying by powers of This gives us a scaled calculation which is easier to carry out.
+Remember when multiplying by the decimal point doesn’t move, rather the digits move up changing their place value.

 For example,

 We now need to scale this answer down to find the solution to the original calculation.
-We do this by dividing by the same powers of katex is not defined which we multiplied by in the first step.
-Remember when dividing by katex is not defined the decimal point doesn’t move, rather the digits move down changing their place value.
+We do this by dividing by the same powers of which we multiplied by in the first step.
+Remember when dividing by the decimal point doesn’t move, rather the digits move down changing their place value.

 Another method of decimal multiplication, or as a way of checking your answer, is to count the number of decimal places.
 The combined number of decimal places in the question should be the same as the number of decimal places in the answer.